jbeejones/okidoki-website/docs/markdown-examples.md

 ---

 ## Global Variables

+See the [Global Variables section](reference.md#global-variables) in the reference guide for more details.

 Use variables defined in your `okidoki.yaml` configuration file, or in the markdown heading, to inject dynamic content into your markdown documentation.
 This powerful feature allows you to: